Best Friends Hurtful Comments Lead to Birthday Party Exclusion: AITA?

 I (28F) recently had a small birthday gathering at my apartment with a few close friends.
 My best friend of 10 years, let's call her Sarah, arrived with a negative attitude from the start.

-She made several passive-aggressive comments about my partner, Mark, who she's never really gotten along with.
+She made several passive-aggressive comments about my partner, Mark, with whom she's never really gotten along.
 Mark tried to be friendly and include her in the conversations, but Sarah kept shooting him down.

 I finally had enough and asked her to leave, explaining that her behavior was unacceptable.
 She left in a huff, and I didn't hear from her for a few days.